Math Calculators

 Input value limitations

 1. Proper fractions.
 For example, \$\frac{1}{3}\$ or \$-\frac{16}{32}\$.
-Note, that the fractions do not have to be simplified.
+Note that your fractions do not need to be simplified beforehand.

 2. Improper fractions.
 For example, \$-\frac{5}{2}\$ or \$\frac{16}{8}\$.

 3. Mixed numbers.
-When entering a mixed number, separate the whole number part from the fractional part with a space.
+When entering a mixed number, separate the whole number from the fractional part using a single space.
 For example, \$2\frac{2}{3}\$ or \$5\frac{9}{2}\$.
-Note that the fractional part of a mixed number can be proper or improper.
+The fractional part of the mixed number can be either proper or improper.

 4. Integers, with the exception of zero.
 For example, 92 or -1.